How to Square the Clubface at Impact (A Comprehensive Guide to Do it Consistently)

 Some golfers will strengthen their grip to get rid of a slice or even weaken it a little if they are hooking the ball.

-If you have wrist strength, a neutral grip is a great way to consistently square the clubface.
+If you have average wrist strength and want to stick to the traditional method, a neutral grip is a great way to consistently square the clubface.

 Ensure your left hand (for right-handed players) is not rotated too far to the left or the right.
 This neutral position also allows your wrists to be set up correctly right from the start.